isomerpages/nlb-biblioasia/_oct-to-dec-2011/More Than Just a Flower: The Orchid’s Manifold Faces.md

 In 1981, it was chosen as Singapore’s national flower after a yearlong search picked from a selection of 30 other orchid hybrids, the justification was that it is a common, resilient species with year-round blooming capability.29 How this orchid hybrid came about has not yet been resolved.
 It was first recorded by Henry N. Ridley, then Director of the Singapore Botanic Gardens, in *The Gardener’s Chronicle* (1893) as a cross between two species of orchid, *Vanda hookeriana*, and *V. teres*.
 However, there was no mention of which was the male parent.
 To solve this mystery, the Singapore Botanic Gardens is currently conducting DNA research to ascertain the parentage of the orchid.30

 Designing the national dress for Singapore has always been a challenge.
 Should it be a creative expression of highlights in the Chinese, Malay and Indian ethnic costumes?
 The results of such attempts do not always leave a favourable impression on people.
-President Ong Teng Cheong (in office from 1 September 1993– 31 August 1999) suggested creating a national dress based on the national flower.31 This started a buzz and several new lines of fashion ranging from orchid-themed cheongsams to swimwear and gowns created by international and local designers.
+President Ong Teng Cheong (in office from 1 September 1993—31 August 1999) suggested creating a national dress based on the national flower.31 This started a buzz and several new lines of fashion ranging from orchid-themed cheongsams to swimwear and gowns created by international and local designers.

-In 1992, the Singapore Dress Development Committee narrowed the range of orchids as design motifs to five:* Vanda* Miss Joaquim; the *Oncidium* Gower Ramsey; *Dendrobium* Tay Swee Keng, *Renanthera* Kalsom; and *Phalaenopsis* Barbara Bush.
+In 1992, the Singapore Dress Development Committee narrowed the range of orchids as design motifs to five: *Vanda* Miss Joaquim; the *Oncidium* Gower Ramsey; *Dendrobium* Tay Swee Keng, *Renanthera* Kalsom; and *Phalaenopsis* Barbara Bush.
 By 1994, Vanda Miss Joaquim was made the theme of the Singapore dress collection.
 As quoted in the Straits Times,

 "Dendrobiums may look more vibrant and golden showers more exotic but it’s been va va Vanda that’s got the voom for every designer who’s worked on Singapore dress."32